 Current liabilities are comprised of amounts payable to the campus for grants as of year-end, funds held in trust for others and the current portion of liabilities to trust and life income beneficiaries.
-Current liabilities also tend to be fairly level from year to year, however the receipt of a prepayment on a conditional pledge created the significant increase during fiscal year 2020.
+Current liabilities also tend to be fairly level from year to year, however the receipt of a large prepayment on a conditional pledge created the significant increase during both fiscal years 2020 and 2021.

 Noncurrent liabilities are primarily comprised of the calculated long-term liability due to trust and life income beneficiaries.
 Annual fluctuations are due to the receipt of new split-interest agreements, maturities, payments to beneficiaries and the increasing age of the life income beneficiaries.
-The change is relatively flat between the fiscal years.
+The change is relatively minimal between the fiscal years.